cline/cline/README.md

 Claude Dev has access to the following capabilities:

 1. **`execute_command`**: Execute CLI commands on the system (only with your permission, output is streamed into the chat and you can respond to stdin or exit long-running processes when you're ready)
-2. **`analyze_project`**: Analyze the project's source code and file structure (see more below)
-3. **`list_files`**: List all file paths at the top level of the specified directory (useful for generic file operations like retrieving a file from your Desktop)
+2. **`list_files_top_level`**: List all paths for files at the top level of the specified directory (useful for generic file operations like retrieving a file from your Desktop)
+3. **`list_files_recursive`**: List all paths for files in the specified directory and nested subdirectories (excludes files in .gitignore)
+4. **`view_source_code_definitions_top_level`**: Parses all source code files at the top level of the specified directory to extract names of key elements like classes and functions (see more below)
-4. **`read_file`**: Read the contents of a file at the specified path
+5. **`read_file`**: Read the contents of a file at the specified path
-5. **`write_to_file`**: Write content to a file at the specified path, automatically creating any necessary directories
+6. **`write_to_file`**: Write content to a file at the specified path, automatically creating any necessary directories
-6. **`ask_followup_question`**: Ask the user a question to gather additional information needed to complete a task (due to the autonomous nature of the program, this isn't a typical chatbot–Claude Dev must explicitly interrupt his task loop to ask for more information)
+7. **`ask_followup_question`**: Ask the user a question to gather additional information needed to complete a task (due to the autonomous nature of the program, this isn't a typical chatbot–Claude Dev must explicitly interrupt his task loop to ask for more information)
-7. **`attempt_completion`**: Present the result to the user after completing a task, potentially with a CLI command to kickoff a demonstration
+8. **`attempt_completion`**: Present the result to the user after completing a task, potentially with a CLI command to kickoff a demonstration

 ### Working in Existing Projects

+Developers tend to name directories, files, classes, functions, and other components in ways that reflect their purpose and role within the larger system.
+These names often encapsulate high-level concepts and relationships that are crucial for understanding a project's overall architecture.

-The `analyze_project` tool uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) to parse source code with custom tag queries that extract names of classes, functions, methods, and other definitions.
-This approach leverages the fact that large language models are fundamentally built on natural language processing–by focusing on these named elements, we provide the LLM with a structural understanding of the codebase that aligns closely with how developers conceptualize and organize their code.
+Claude Dev leverages the fact that large language models are fundamentally built on natural language processing, and by focusing on these named elements we provide the LLM with a structural understanding of the codebase that aligns closely with how developers conceptualize and organize their code.
+By effectively extracting the "language" of the codebase, we enable the LLM to grasp structure and intent without wasting context on implementation details.

-This method is particularly effective because:

--   Developers typically name components to reflect their purpose and role within the larger system.
--   These names often encapsulate high-level concepts and relationships that are crucial for understanding the overall architecture.
--   By effectively extracting the "language" of the codebase, we enable the LLM to grasp structure and intent without wasting context on implementation details.

-Here's how `analyze_project` works:

-1. It scans your project directory, identifying source code files that tree-sitter can parse.
-Any unparsed files' paths will be listed at the end of the output so that Claude can request to manually read them if necessary.
+1. **File Structure**: Claude first uses the `list_files_recursive` tool to get a complete picture of the project's file structure.
+This provides insights into the organization of the codebase, helping Claude understand the project's architecture and identify key areas of interest.

-2. It parses each file into an abstract syntax tree and applies a language-specific query to extract definition names.
-You can see the exact query used for each language in `src/analyze-project/queries`.
-3. The results are formatted into a concise & readable output that Claude can easily interpret to quickly understand the structure and purpose of your entire codebase, making it more effective at assisting with complex development tasks.
+2. **High-Level Code Overview**: Claude may then use the `view_source_code_definitions_top_level` tool on specific directories of interest.
+This tool uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) to parse source code with custom tag queries that extract names of classes, functions, methods, and other definitions. `view_source_code_definitions_top_level` works by first scanning your project directory, identifying source code files that tree-sitter can parse (currently supports `python`, `javascript`, `typescript`, `ruby`, `go`, `java`, `php`, `rust`, `c`, `c++`, `c#`, and `swift`), and then parsing each file into an abstract syntax tree and applies a language-specific query to extract definition names (you can see the exact query used for each language in `src/analyze-project/queries`).
+The results are formatted into a concise & readable output that Claude can easily interpret to quickly understand the code's structure and purpose.

+3. **Read Relevant Files**: With the insights gained from the project file structure and high-level code overview, Claude can then use the `read_file` tool to examine specific files that are most relevant to the task at hand.

+By carefully managing what information is added to context, Claude can provide valuable assistance even for complex, large-scale projects without overwhelming its context window (200k tokens, translating to roughly 150k words or about 500 pages of a typical book).

 ### Only With Your Permission